 Moreover, symptoms are variables in that they are not really indicative of the patient’s true state of health.
 Many factors influence how a patient feels: stress, fatigue, weather conditions, state of mind, etc. Therefore, adjustments cannot be predicated on how the patient feels at any given time.
 “I feel bad” or “I feel good” is not a sufficient reason to adjust or not to adjust.
 The only safe and reliable method is to check the patient for the presence or absence of neurological interference and postural distortion.
 If no evidence of imbalance is detected, no adjustment is rendered.

 Increased Body Awareness

 Following the first adjustment, either immediately or within a few hours, the patient may experience a warming sensation or a tingling sensation in an arm, leg, lower back, or in the chest or abdomen.
-This response is observed to occur in patients with health problems in these areas.
 Reactions are attributed to an increase in the activity of the sensory or input nerves.
 Impressions to the brain are increased by the adjustment and the patient may be made more aware of his/her health problem.
 This phenomenon occurs only in cases where the misalignment is interfering with the sensory nerves by altering sensory information to the brain.